mikko-ahonen/mikko-ahonen.github.io/_posts/2023-12-14-capex-opex.md

 ***

-As a rule of thumb, maintenance may take up to 80% of the total cost of applications during their life cycle.
+As a rule of thumb, maintenance may take up to 80% of the total cost of applications during its life cycle.
 In practice, the actual percentage depends heavily on many things, especially on the life cycle of the system.

 Customer-facing web and mobile applications might even need a rewrite every five